Nu Xform

 What we Do What Data we Use Our Lawful Basis

-Supplying Our services to you including communicating with you about your account and managing payments for Our goods and/or services.
+Supplying Our services to you including communicating with you about your account and managing payments for Our services.
 Contact details (company name, name, address, postcode, phone number), financial details (credit and debit card details etc), delivery address.
 Contract

 When we have a service message, we need to send you via email regarding your account, or informing you of any changes that might affect your account, our service to you or changes to terms and conditions.
 Name and email address.
 Legitimate Interests